Data Lab Management

 Overview

-Admins will see Data Lab disk usage statistics on the top right of the Data Lab Management page.
-A progress bar indicates the breakdown of disk usage in GB consumed by all projects and global packages as well as the available (free) disk space.
+The Data Lab disk usage statistics progress bar appears on the top right of the Data Lab Management page.
+It indicates the breakdown of disk usage in GB consumed by all projects including those you may not have permission) and global packages as well as the available (free) disk space.
 Hovering either the progress bar segment or a legend category will display the exact disk usage amount for the respective category.

 The total disk space allocated to Data Lab is shown to the right of the progress bar.
 On top of the progress bar is the usage statistics by total and used percentage.
 Next to it is a refresh icon that when clicked will update the progress bar with new data.